Key Takeaways

 Security deposit laws in Texas serve as a framework designed to protect the interests of both the landlord and the tenant.
 The security deposit offers landlords financial security against potential damages or unpaid rent.
 The intricacies of these laws emphasize the importance of clarity and communication in the landlord-tenant relationship.

-In this article, we will provide a comprehensive overview of Texas security deposit laws, outlining the rights and responsibilities of both parties and promoting mutual understanding when you rent out a property.
+In this article, we will provide a comprehensive overview of Texas security deposit laws, outlining the rights and responsibilities of both parties and promoting mutual understanding when you rent out a property, and what happens with security deposits when the tenant moves out.

 Tenant Rights and Obligations in Texas

-Tenants in Texas enjoy specific rights related to occupancy, repairs, lease changes, privacy, and habitability.
-These rights ensure tenants can expect a living environment that is safe, secure, and well-maintained.
-Essential tenant rights include:
+Tenants in Texas enjoy specific rights related to occupancy, maintenance, lease changes, privacy, and habitability.
+These rights under Texas landlord-tenant law ensure tenants can expect a living environment that is safe, secure, and well-maintained.
+Essential rights during a tenancy include:

 - Occupancy: Tenants have the right to use the rental premises as their home, with the security and privacy that entails.

-- Repairs: Tenants can request necessary maintenance to keep the dwelling safe and habitable.
+- Maintenance: Tenants can request necessary maintenance to keep the dwelling safe and habitable.

 - Written Notice of Lease Changes: Landlords must provide advance notice of any lease modifications.